How to Use a Gravel Vacuum to Clean Aquariums

 Note: if the water level is too low or the tank is too small to maneuver the tube using this technique, you may need to use another method to start the siphon.
-One easy way is to get a siphon starter bulb.
-Simply put the tube end of the siphon in the aquarium water, attach the bulb to the hose end, squeeze the bulb a few times, and water will start flowing through the siphon.
+The easiest method is to place the tube end in the aquarium and suck on the hose end with your mouth to get water flowing through it.
+Quickly place the hose end into the bucket, or else you may get a mouthful of dirty fish water.

 Push the siphon into the gravel or sand, and let it start vacuuming up some of the substrate.
 Because the substrate is heavier than the fish waste, you can periodically crimp the hose with your other hand that’s not in the water to briefly stop the suction.
 This causes the heavy substrate to fall out of the tube, while the lighter debris still floats inside the tube and gets sucked up as soon as you un-crimp the hose and start vacuuming again.

 Systematically vacuum the substrate back and forth in rows, as if you’re mowing the lawn.
 Use this method to clean about a third of the aquarium substrate.
 The next time you do a water change, you can vacuum the next third of the tank.

 Once you’re ready to stop siphoning, cover the tube opening with your hand and lift the tube out.
 The tube will suction to your hand and prevent the dirty water from falling back into the aquarium.
 Flip the tube upwards and let the remaining water in the siphon drain into the bucket.

 If you're still not able to start the siphon, click on the video demonstration below to watch this simple process in action:

 And that’s it!
 Refill the aquarium with new water that’s roughly the same temperature as the old water, and don’t forget to add dechlorinator to remove the chlorine, chloramine, and other toxic chemicals from the water.